kids-first/kf-lib-data-ingest/docs/source/index.rst

 Users
 -----

-Users of the ingest system will likely fall into 3 categories:
+Users of the ingest system will likely fall into 2 categories:

 1. **Ingest Operator**

    - Will never create a new study ingest module
    - Will likely just be running existing ingest modules
-   - May need to learn how to modify configuration by inspection of existing ingest module configurations.
+   - May need to learn how to modify configuration by inspection of existing ingest module configurations

 2. **Ingest Configuration Developer**

    - Runs ingest modules
-   - Understands how to create new configurations and modify existing ones.
+   - Understands how to create new configurations and modify existing ones
-   - Knows Python well and likely knows Pandas fairly well.
+   - Knows Python well and likely knows Pandas fairly well

 Inputs
 ------

 - **Local or remote source data files**
 - **Configuration files**

 Source data files might look like this:

 .. csv-table:: data.tsv
     :header: "p id", "gender", "sample id"

     "PID001", "f", "SS001"
     "PID002", "female", "SS002"
     "PID003", "m", "SS003"

 Outputs
 -------

-- **Ingest log**
-    - A log file containing runtime details of an executed ingest job
+- **Ingest log** - A log file containing runtime details of an executed ingest job
-- **Serialized stage output**
-    - The output of each stage execution in a serializable form written to disk
+- **Serialized stage output** - The output of each stage execution in a serializable form written to disk

 Extract Stage
 -------------

 The extract stage does the following:

-1. **Retrieve** - Retrieve the source data files whether they are local or remote and read into memory.
+1. **Retrieve** - Retrieve the source data files whether they are local or remote and read into memory
 2. **Select** - Extract the desired subset of data from the source data files
 3. **Clean**- Clean the source data (i.e. remove trailing whitespaces, etc)
-4. **Map** - Map the cleaned data to a set of standard Kids First attributes and values.
+4. **Map** - Map the cleaned data to a set of standard Kids First attributes and values

 The standard set of attributes and values are defined in the Kids First Standard Concept Schema.
 See <TODO> for more details.
 Extract stage output